Why B2B IPv4 Leasing Depends on Human Review

 - Long-term brand risk tied to IP history

 For B2B clients, even minor reputation problems can translate into lost revenue or customer trust.
+This is especially critical for application-driven businesses, as explained in why SaaS platforms need clean IPv4 addresses to maintain deliverability and service reliability.

 Registry Compliance and Transfer Accuracy